 |Alternative wearing options||✔||✔|

-The WHOOP Strap 3.0 ships with the SuperKnit band, whereas the WHOOP Strap 3.0 featured the ProKnit band.
+The WHOOP Strap 4.0 ships with the SuperKnit band, whereas the WHOOP Strap 3.0 featured the ProKnit band.

-I love the ProKnit because it doesn’t rely on a pin-and-tuck closure, which means I can get just the right amount of tightness.
-Additionally, the ProKnit strap is even more elastic than Biostrap’s silicone band — and incredibly comfortable.
+I love both the SuperKnit and ProKnit bands because they don’t rely on a pin-and-tuck closure, which means I can get just the right amount of tightness.
+Additionally, the WHOOP strap is even more elastic than Biostrap’s silicone band (and incredibly comfortable).

 Apple’s Sport Loop is my absolute favorite strap of any wrist-worn wearable I’ve ever owned.

-Overall, I’d have to say that between the Apple Watch, Biostrap and WHOOP, I like my Apple Watch strap the best, followed by WHOOP’s ProKnit strap.
+Overall, I’d have to say that between the Apple Watch, Biostrap and WHOOP, I like my Apple Watch strap the best, followed by WHOOP’s SuperKnit strap.

 Also, unlike WHOOP, you can’t charge Biostrap without taking the strap (or at least the sensor) off your wrist.
-So the convenience and usability of the closure mechanism are even more important for those who use Biostrap than for those who wear WHOOP (which can be charged without having to take the sensor off your wrist).
+So the convenience and usability of the closure mechanism is even more important for those who use Biostrap than for those who wear WHOOP.

 What I like about Biostrap is that the company offers alternative methods to keep the sensor in close contact with your skin while exercising.

-WHOOP offers a dedicated bicep band that some athletes prefer over the wrist strap — especially those who have to wear gloves or grips (such as martial artists, CrossFitters, etc.).
+WHOOP offers a dedicated bicep band that some athletes prefer compared to the wrist strap — especially those who have to wear gloves or grips (such as martial artists, CrossFitters, etc.).